ChaoticNoodley/ANIMA/README.md

-ANIMA applies validated psychological screening scales interactively via the terminal, scores responses automatically, and provides clinical interpretations based on established severity ranges — all within a clean, professional CLI interface.
+ANIMA applies validated psychological screening scales interactively via the terminal, scores responses automatically, and provides clinical interpretations based on established severity ranges, all within a clean, professional CLI interface.

 The project was developed to demonstrate how clinical psychology knowledge can be systematically implemented using fundamental programming concepts.